Buttercup for desktop

 Supported operating systems

-Buttercup for desktop is known to work on Linux, macOS, and Microsoft Windows.
+Buttercup for desktop is known to work on Linux, Microsoft Windows, and macOS.

 Buttercup for desktop alternatives